navyumm/React-Name/README.md

 Question : What the purpose of render function ?

 Answer : we use render function in class component.
 Because class component can not return anything by its own.
 So,  we need to return UI part in render function.

+## State and Props in Class Component

+* Define State in Class Component
+* Print state value
+* Update state
+* Pass props and display in Class Component